Strongpreneur#Business Growth Strategies

 Management needs information for two purposes:

-Performance is measured by comparing the actual results of business operations with what management planned to achieve during a specified period of time.
+Performance is measured by comparing the actual results of business operations with what management planned to achieve during a specified period.
 Accounting information enables management to make this comparison efficiently and to take decisions to alter the situation where necessary.
 A comparison of actual production costs with projected costs, for example, enables management to make decisions to ensure that profit targets are met.

 Investors are interested in the security of and return from their investments.
-Accounting information enables them to determine how their money is being utilized for the purpose of generating profits, and how much profit is actually being generated.
+Accounting information enables them to determine how their money is being utilized to generate profits, and how much profit is being generated.

 It is only through accounting information that investors can evaluate the performance of management and decide whether or not to retain the management.
 Investors are also able to evaluate the risk of their investment by analyzing accounting data.